synchrone/synchrone.github.io/index.md

       inside a containerized network, making those applications play nice together, without being exposed to the host's network
     * Weave was used as docker's custom network driver
     * The project was re-activated multiple times, due to the tools gradually maturing
-    * Still work-in-progress due to the tooling limitations

 Contributions to [Sovereign](https://github.com/sovereign/sovereign)